 - A. Function.
 The Department Advisory Council advises the Chair on departmental matters.
 It is not a policy-making or legislative body.
 Policy questions subject to a vote shall be remanded to the Department as a whole. - B. Membership.
-The standing members of the Advisory Council are (a) select Administrative Officers of the Department (Chair, Associate Chair, Graduate Coordinator), and (b) the Senior staff person of the Department (administrative services coordinator, non-voting).
-The elected members are (c) three faculty, selected from the faculty at large and representative of the faculty with respect to rank and discipline, (d) a representative of the joint faculty from FLMNH, and (f) a graduate student representative elected by the graduate students through the departmental Graduate Student Association. - C. Terms of Office.
+The standing members of the Advisory Council are (a) select Administrative Officers of the Department (Chair, Associate Chair, Graduate Coordinator), and (b) the administrative services coordinator (non-voting).
+The elected members are (c) three TTF faculty who are representative of the faculty with respect to rank and discipline, (d) a representative of the joint faculty from FLMNH (to be nominated by FLMNH), (e) a representative of the WML Biology faculty), (f) a graduate student representative elected by the graduate students through the departmental Graduate Student Association, and (g) one of the two Undergraduate Coordinators. - C. Terms of Office.
 Elected faculty members of the Advisory Council will serve a 3-year term, renewable for no more than one additional consecutive term.
 The terms shall be staggered so that no more than two members will be elected each year. - D. Election.
 Elections will take place during a faculty meeting late in the Spring term (e.g., in Apr) from a list of nominations prepared by the Recruitment Committee.
 Additional nominees may come from the floor during the faculty meeting.
 All eligible faculty may vote for all elected positions on the council (see Policy 2).
-An effort shall be made to maintain diverse representation of the Department in terms of rank and discipline.
+An effort shall be made to maintain diverse representation of the Department in terms of rank and discipline. - E. Duties.
+The Advisory Council advises the Chair on all matters of concern to the Department, including: - (1) issues related to departmental programs; faculty assignments and schedules; - (2) the work of, and relations between, the various committees in the Department; - (3) relations with other departments and programs; - (4) issues concerning the staff; - (5) concerns of individual faculty members, including responses to outside offers, as they concern the allocation of Departmental resources or teaching assignments;

-- E. Duties.
-The Advisory Council advises the Chair on all matters of concern to the Department, including: - (1) issues related to departmental programs; faculty assignments and schedules; - (2) the work of, and relations between, the various committees in the Department; - (3) relations with other departments and programs; - (4) issues concerning the staff; - (5) concerns of individual faculty members, including responses to outside offers, as they concern the allocation of Departmental resources or teaching assignments; - (6) annual reviews of all joint, affiliate and courtesy appointments and recommendations to the Chair regarding these appointments. - (7) The annual academic program review must be discussed by the Advisory Council and commitments approved. - (8) The Advisory Council must be consulted on significant commitments of Departmental resources made by the chair including space, overhead funds, and teaching loads. - (9) The annual budget proposal must be reviewed by the Advisory Council before the Chair submits it to the Dean. - (10) The Advisory Council shall receive a report from the Chair on departmental income and expenditures and the state of departmental finances each semester. - (11) The Advisory Council also mediates when an individual faculty member wishes to appeal a judgment of the Chair. - F. Meetings.
+- (6) annual reviews of all joint, affiliate and courtesy appointments and recommendations to the Chair regarding these appointments. - (7) The annual academic program review must be discussed by the Advisory Council and commitments approved. - (8) The Advisory Council must be consulted on significant commitments of Departmental resources made by the chair including space, overhead funds, and teaching loads. - (9) The annual budget proposal must be reviewed by the Advisory Council before the Chair submits it to the Dean. - (10) The Advisory Council shall receive a report from the Chair on departmental income and expenditures and the state of departmental finances each semester. - (11) The Advisory Council also mediates when an individual faculty member wishes to appeal a judgment of the Chair. - F. Meetings.
 The Advisory Council meets at least once per month during the academic year to discuss the business of the Department.
 Meetings are called at the request of the Chair, and may be requested by any other two members of the Committee or by any three members of the faculty.
-The Chair normally presides at these meetings; in his/her absence, the Associate Chair presides.
-The Chair shall distribute an agenda to the Advisory Committee prior to each meeting, and to the faculty at large prior to all meetings not concerned with evaluations or other personnel issues.
+The Chair normally presides at these meetings; in their absence, the Associate Chair presides.
+The Chair shall distribute an agenda to the Advisory Committee prior to each meeting.